Group Purchasing Organizations: What They Are & Why They Aren't Enough

 GPOs may recommend more spending: Volume is a key component of the GPO model, so representatives who conduct a procurement audit may be inclined to recommend more items than you need.
 When receiving an audit from a GPO, check whether the suggested products align with your organization’s current requirements.

 They can’t help you control shadow spend: Partnering with a GPO for supplies can be a money-saving venture — if you can get your team to keep on contract.
 In many cases, enforcing compliance with a specific GPO or vendor is an uphill battle.
 Without a centralized purchasing platform to visualize and track spending, evaluating compliance takes considerable time.
-Larger organizations accustomed to getting exactly the goods they want may circumvent the GPO by buying outside contracts.
-This lack of visibility may cause concern if off-contract purchases diminish cash efficiency derived from group buying.
+Larger organizations accustomed to getting the exact goods they want may circumvent the GPO by buying outside contracts.
+This lack of visibility may cause concern if off-contract purchases diminish the cash efficiency derived from group buying.

 To uncover more facts you won’t learn on your GPO’s website, download our ebook.